 - The broadcaster can also appeal.
 If they do, you’ll be named as the other party but can choose not to take part in the proceedings.

-The BSA can only respond to formal complaints about broadcast content once it has been aired.
-We are unable to take any action prior to a programme being broadcast (unless it falls within the BSA’s limited power to stop further programmes within a series in certain circumstances).
+No. The BSA can only respond to formal complaints about content once it has been broadcast.
+We can’t take any action before a programme is aired, unless it falls within the BSA’s limited power to stop further programmes in a series.

-If you have concerns about a programme before it has been aired, these are best directed to the relevant broadcaster.
+If you have concerns about a programme before it airs, these are best directed to the broadcaster.

-The Advertising Standards Authority deals with most advertisements on television, radio, the internet, print and billboards for products, services or organisations.
-See further ‘who do I complain to about an ad I have seen?’
+The Advertising Standards Authority (ASA) deals with most advertisements for products, services or organisations on TV, radio, the internet, print and billboards.

-The BSA can consider complaints about promotional material or ‘promos’ for upcoming programmes, but the complaint must be sent to the broadcaster in the first instance.
+The BSA can consider complaints about ‘promos’ for upcoming programmes, but these must be sent to the broadcaster in the first instance.

-The BSA can consider complaints about election programmes (which might appear as short promotional/campaign clips for political parties or candidates, broadcast on TV or radio).
+We also consider complaints about election programmes (which might appear as short promotional/campaign clips for political parties or candidates, on TV or radio).

-The New Zealand Media Council (formerly the Press Council) deals with complaints about the editorial content of newspapers, including their websites and news and current affairs content on websites of some broadcasters.
+The New Zealand Media Council deals with complaints about the editorial content of newspapers, including their websites, and news and current affairs content on websites of some broadcasters.

 You can phone the NZMC on 0800 969 357 or email firstname.lastname@example.org.

-Under the Broadcasting Act 1989, the BSA does not generally have any power to cancel programmes or to take them off air.
-In certain circumstances, if the BSA upholds a complaint, the BSA can order the withdrawal of further programmes forming part of a series or order a broadcaster to refrain from broadcasting for limited periods (up to 24 hours for each programme in respect of which a complaint has been upheld).
-This power is exercised rarely.
+The BSA does not generally have the power to cancel programmes or take them off air.
+In some cases, if we uphold a complaint, we can order that further programmes in a series are not shown, or that a broadcaster can’t broadcast for a time (up to 24 hours for each programme for which a complaint has been upheld).
+This power is used rarely.

-The BSA cannot generally stop a programme from airing.
-If you are concerned about whether scheduled content should be aired, please contact the broadcaster directly.
+We cannot generally stop a programme from airing.
+If you’re concerned about whether scheduled content should be aired, contact the broadcaster.